Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Approaches for assessing and handling missingness

-\subsection{Quantifying and reporting missingness}
+\subsubsection{Quantifying and reporting missingness}

-Quantifying and investigating the prevalence of missingness is a basic but crucial step in the analysis and reporting of simulation studies \citep{Burton2006, Morris2019, Chalmers2020, Giordano2020, Siepe2024, Pawel2024, Kelter2024, Wuensch2024}.
-Even if no missingness occurred, it is advisable to report this explicitly.
+Quantifying the prevalence of missingness is a basic but crucial step in the analysis and reporting of simulation studies \citep{Burton2006, Morris2019, Chalmers2020, Giordano2020, Siepe2024, Pawel2024, Kelter2024, Wuensch2024}.
+It is important to note that detecting missingness may be nontrivial, for instance, when an algorithm converges to a nonsensical solution.
+We refer to \citet{White2024} and \citet[Section 4.2]{Morris2019} for recommendations on how to check simulation study results for missingness.
+In the following, we will assume that missingness can be reliably detected.

+Even if no missingness occurs, it is advisable to report this explicitly.
 Otherwise, readers cannot differentiate between the absence of missingness and the failure to report (or even check).
-If missingness did occur, researchers can quantify it in a number of ways, the most fine-grained of which is to report the proportion of missingness by method and condition.
+If missingness occurs, researchers can quantify it in several ways, the most fine-grained being to report the proportion of missingness by method and condition.
 This allows readers to put the results into context and reflect on whether missingness may lead to bias or just more imprecise results.
-The frequency may be reported in the form of a table or visualized in a graph, the latter of which can often be helpful for detecting missingness patterns \citep{Gasparini2021, Templ2023, Tierney2023}.
+Frequencies may be reported in a table or visualized in a graph, the latter can often help detect missingness patterns \citep{Gasparini2021, Templ2023, Tierney2023}.
 While reporting missingness by method and condition is the most informative, such detailed summaries may have to be moved to an appendix or online supplement if space is limited.
-Reporting missingness overall, per method, per condition, or a maximum proportion of missingness per method can then serve as alternatives for the main text.
+Reporting missingness overall, per method, per condition, or a maximum proportion of missingness per method can serve as alternatives for the main text.